 The CHIPS Incentives Program Notice of Funding Opportunity (NOFO) was published in February 2023 and amended in June 2023 to fund large-scale semiconductor materials and manufacturing equipment facilities for which the capital investment equals or exceeds \$300 million.
 A second NOFO was released in September 2023 to strengthen the resilience of the semiconductor supply chain facilities for which the capital investment falls below \$300 million.
 This federal funding opportunity focuses on bolstering domestic supply chains to create vibrant and sustainable semiconductor clusters.
 The goal of the second NOFO is to close the critical gaps in the supply chain landscape by making the critical investments in proposed projects that support the key U.S. semiconductor fabs with other regional entities like local and state governments.
-One key caveat with this funding opportunity is that applicants are required to demonstrate that their proposed projects have anchor institution supports, such as semiconductor fabrication facilities, which have the potential to create clustering effects.
-It is anticipated that most of the new clustering effects would occur around new leading edge semiconductor fabrication facilities and not around facilities receiving federal financial assistance for modernization or expansion of existing current-generation and mature-node semiconductor fabrication facilities.
+One key caveat with this funding opportunity is that applicants are required to demonstrate that their proposed projects have anchor institution supports, such as semiconductor fabrication facilities and not around facilities receiving federal financial assistance for modernization or expansion of existing current-generation and mature-node semiconductor fabrication facilities.